ParkerICI/panorama/README.md

 If the `graphml` files were generated using the [scgraphs](https://github.com/ParkerICI/scgraphs) package these directories were generated for you as long as the `process.clusters.data` option was set to `TRUE` in `scgraphs::run_scaffold_analysis` or `scgraphs::get_unsupervised_graph_from_files` (please refer to the documentation of the `scgraphs` packages for details)

 Once the working directory has been selected two browser windows will be opened: a main window containing the graph visualization, and a separate plotting window.
 Please note the following, depending on your browser settings:
-- If your browser is configured to block pop-ups you need to allow pop-ups coming from the address `127.0.0.1:8072` (8072 is the default `scaffold2` port, you will have to enable pop-ups coming from a different port if you change this default)
+- If your browser is configured to block pop-ups you need to allow pop-ups coming from the address `127.0.0.1:8072` (8072 is the default `panorama` port, you will have to enable pop-ups coming from a different port if you change this default)
 - If your browser is configured to open new windows in a new tab, the last tab shown in the browser will be the plotting window, which is initially empty.
-The main `scaffold2` interface will be in a different tab
+The main `panorama` interface will be in a different tab

 ## Description of the GUI functionality